 - Diesel Transfer Flow Rate: 4 Litres Per Minute

 as well as various Manual types.
 The one I recommend to people is the manual oil extractor.
 My dipstick oil pump is made by Pela and sold in most boating supply stores.
 Its supplied with various size pipes to pump oil through the dipstick.

 Fluid extractor oil change procedure for cars

 The concept for the engine oil extractor vacuum pump is the same for cars.
-First warm up the engine for a few minutes to get the oil warm, as it flows better than, remove the dip stick probe and set aside.
+First warm up the engine for a few minutes to get the oil warm, as it flows better when hot.
+Then remove the dipstick probe and set aside.

 - Open the engine oil fill cap and insert the hose from the dipstick oil change pump into the hole until you feel the bottom.

 - Start pumping on the pump to remove oil.
-Once all oil is removed you can remove the oil filter using the oil filter wrench and replace with a new one.
+Once all oil is removed you can remove the oil filter using the oil filter wrench and replace it with a new one.
 I have wrapped my oil filter wrench with some rubber around the band to get a better grip on the filter.

 - Start filling new oil back into the engine as much as you have taken out.
 The Oil extractor has markings on the side to tell you how much you extracted.

 - Use the dipstick to check the oil level and top up or take out some if overfull.
 You should be within the 2 marks on the dipstick.